KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 It serves as the principal site for **Acclivous motion**, **Revelation**, **Covenant**, and **Transfiguration.**

 **Core Glyphic Sequence:**
-`▽ → ↑⚓ → 📱 → C↑L₍₁→₅₎`
+`▽ → ↑⚓ → 📱 → C↑→⚫`
-*(From the embodied earth, acclivous motion along the Theonic Axis leads to revelation and continued Centropic Procession.)*
+*(From the embodied earth, acclivous motion along the Theonic Axis leads to revelation and final centropic return.)*

 ---